LunkRat/senserecord/README.md

 senserecord-http
 ```

-It will launch the server process try to open the http endpoint in your browser at [http://127.0.0.1:8000](http://127.0.0.1:8000).
-If you visit that URL in your browser, you get interactive HTML documentation that allows you to start and stop recordings from your browser.
+This will launch the server process and try to open the http endpoint in your browser at [http://127.0.0.1:8000](http://127.0.0.1:8000).
+Visit that URL and you get interactive HTML documentation that allows you to start and stop recordings from your browser.
+You can also use it to build URLs like the one used in the example below.

-### Example usage of the rest API
+### Example usage of the REST API

+Recordings can be started with a GET request, with parameters in the query string of the URL.

-Simply visit this example URL and it will start recording from `SYNTHETIC_BOARD`:
+Visit this example URL and it will start recording from `SYNTHETIC_BOARD`:

 ```
 http://127.0.0.1:8000/start/SYNTHETIC_BOARD?bidsroot=%2Fhome%2Flink%2FDownloads&serial_port=%2Fdev%2FttyUSB0&sub=001&ses=default&task=default&run=001&data_type=eeg&modality=eeg
 ```

 It returns a simple JSON response that looks something like this:

 ```json